initpy/go-book/functions.rst

   operate on a big data value for example.
 Copying this data will, of course, require memory on each call as it is copied for use by the function.
   In this way, a pointer takes much less memory.
   Yo!
-Remember, it's just an adress! :)
+Remember, it's just an address! :)

 .. _functions-signatures: